Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 ## Advanced Hex Moves

-When you take the "Choose one advanced Hex move" improvement, choose one of these moves.
+When you take the "Choose one advanced Hex move" improvement, choose one of these [[moves]].
 You can never have both:

 b **Apotheosis**: You become a terrifying fount of mystical power.
-Once per mystery, after you suffer loss or harm, you may enter a state where you have both immense power and zero interest in the well-being of other people.
-While in this state, you can fly, use +Weird to **kick some ass** instead of +Tough (using innate magic as a 3-harm weapon with whatever properties you choose), ignore the component costs of your rotes, ignore one requirement of every spell you cast with **use magic**, and you have +1 ongoing to do everything.
+Once per mystery, after you suffer loss or [[harm]], you may enter a state where you have both immense power and zero interest in the well-being of other people.
+While in this state, you can fly, use +Weird to **kick some ass** instead of +Tough (using innate magic as a 3-[[harm]] weapon with whatever properties you choose), ignore the component costs of your rotes, ignore one requirement of every spell you cast with **use magic**, and you have +1 [[ongoing]] to do everything.
 On the other hand, you outright cannot use the **protect someone** move, you have all the Temptations, and you have to indulge them whenever a good opportunity presents itself.
 When you try to resist a temptation, roll +Cool.
 On a 10+, your apotheosis ends.
 On a 7-9, it ends with you doing something dangerous or cruel.
-On a miss, it ends only after you harm someone (or something) you love.
+On a miss, it ends only after you [[harm]] someone (or something) you love.

 b **Synthesis**: You manage to conciliate your dark power with your moral impulses.
 You lose your Temptation.
 Whenever you **use magic** to **help out** or **protect someone**, you mark experience.
 Mark a second experience if you do it at the expense of your own safety.